arise-asia/ariseasia.org/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/grenmester/ariseasia.org/`
+1. Clone the repository: `git clone https://github.com/arise-asia/ariseasia.org`
 2. Navigate to the project directory: `cd ariseasia.org`
-3. Install the dependencies: `npm install`
+3. Install the dependencies: `pnpm install`
-4. Start the development server: `npm run dev`
+4. Start the development server: `pnpm run dev`
-5. Open `http://localhost:5173/` in your browser to view the website.
+5. Open `http://localhost:5173` in your browser to view the website.

+## Data

+The conference data can be found in `src/data/conferences.yaml`.

+## Deployment

+Deployments are automatically managed through [Vercel's Git integration](https://vercel.com/docs/deployments/overview#git).
+Commits pushed to the `main` branch will be automatically deployed.